EHCOR/EHCOR/README.md

 ---

 ### About me
-- I build end‑to‑end experiences.
-- Comfortable across the stack—APIs, databases, and deployment.
+- You have strayed far from the path traveller.
 - 📚 Currently learning: PHP, Laravel
 - Fun bits:
   - 🌊🤿 Scuba enthusiast